phenixtax

 Will using a classic principal structure in the new entity help keep maximum profits in low tax jurisdictions?

-If so, one entity will own title to inventory throughout the various jurisdictions and the principal would require a VAT registration in each location where inventory is held.
-Indirect tax issues should be addressed upfront during the design phase for proper implementation and executing of indirect tax planning as any change has impact on current processes and controls and its effectiveness.
+If that is the case, one entity will own the title to the inventory across various jurisdictions, and the principal will need to obtain VAT registration in each location where the inventory is held.
+Addressing indirect tax issues during the design phase is essential to ensuring proper implementation and execution of indirect tax planning, as any changes can impact current processes, controls, and their effectiveness.

-Tax planning is benefited when the business model has as outcome that the profit drivers such as the 'value added functions' and 'risk', are assigned to a low-tax jurisdiction.
+Tax planning is improved when the business model ensures that profit drivers, such as 'value-added functions' and 'risk,' are assigned to low-tax jurisdictions.

 Manage the impact of business transactions

-Indirect tax obligations Business model change such as a centralized operating model result often in an increased number of transactions and indirect tax obligations across many jurisdictions.
+A change in the business model, such as implementing a centralized operating structure, often leads to increased transactions and indirect tax obligations across various jurisdictions.

-In several Asian and Latin-American countries centralized ownership of raw materials, work in progress and finished inventory is not possible.
-In most countries outside Europe having to register for VAT/GST/Consumption Tax will often results in a full taxable presence, including a liability for Corporate Income Tax.
+In many Asian and Latin American countries, centralized ownership of raw materials, work-in-progress, and finished inventory is not permitted.
+Additionally, in most countries outside Europe, registering for VAT, GST, or Consumption Tax typically establishes a complete taxable presence, creating a liability for Corporate Income Tax.

 Important is to ensure that the new operating model is not only implemented correctly from a corporate income tax perspective, but also ensures that business processes are indirect tax aligned realizing support of the business in the areas of compliance, finance & accounting, legal, IT systems and regulatory matters.
 That means teaming with these work streams is a necessity during design.

-Some root causes: the company forgot to register for VAT or procurement forgot to agree with supplier who was importing the goods.
+Some common root causes of these issues include the company failing to register for VAT or procurement teams not coordinating with suppliers responsible for importing goods.

 phenix6